skrey/yellow-extensions/source/install/README.md

 The extension settings can be found in file `system/extensions/update-current.ini`.

+The following files will be customised during installation:

+`content/1-home/page.md` = content file for home page
+`content/shared/page-new-default.md` = content file for new page
+`content/shared/page-new-blog.md` = content file for new blog page
+`content/shared/page-new-wiki.md` = content file for new wiki page
+`content/shared/page-error-404.md` = content file for error page
+`system/extensions/yellow-system.ini` = file with system settings
+`system/extensions/yellow-user.ini` = file with user settings
+`system/extensions/yellow-language.ini` = file with language settings

 ## Installation

-This extension is part of an installation package.
+This extension is part of the [standard installation package](https://github.com/datenstrom/yellow).

 ## Developer